 Benefits of membership

-- Discounted courses, members who would like a woodwork skills recap are offered a 50% discount on most of our courses.
+- Discounted courses, to encourage members to further develop we offered a members discount on our courses.

 - Bringing friends and family, members may bring and supervise a friend or family member to use the workshop at a rate of £5/day.